exiang/open_hub_wiki/Bypass-cloudflare.md

 ### Overview
 Although we strongly recommend putting cloudflare in front of your installation, but there's situation where you need to bypass cloudflare.
 For example, Cloudflare security:
-* prevent sending code in POST data.
+* prevent sending programming code in POST data.
 This will affect OpenHub's module configuration editing feature.
 * impose a maximum limit to number of POST items.
 This will affect i18n module translation feature.

 As result, this error page will be displayed.